Fentanyl-Laced Weed : How To Tell If Weed Is Laced

 Back to top

-Does Fentanyl have a taste?
-Unfortunately, there is no proven research on the taste or smell of fentanyl, especially as the taste changes completely when it is mixed with different substances.
+Unfortunately, there is no proven research on the fentanyl-laced weed taste, especially as the taste changes completely when it is mixed with different substances.
 The taste of laced weed is not distinguishable from pure weed.

 It is difficult to know whether or not weed has been laced with other substances when it is purchased illicitly, as there are no legal guidelines.
 As cannabis is becoming more widely legalized for medicinal purposes, it will become more regulated and signs of weed being laced will become more apparent.
 It will be easier to know the quality of weed and if it has been laced with other drugs when purchased from a legitimate source.

-The problem with fentanyl-laced marijuana is that for people who have never been exposed, the lethal dose of fentanyl can be tiny.
+The problem with fentanyl-laced marijuana is that for people who have never been exposed, a lethal dose of fentanyl can be minuscule.
 Consumers usually don’t know when their weed is laced with fentanyl, causing catastrophic effects.
-Additionally, there is a higher risk of addiction to marijuana when it is laced with fentanyl since the effects are potentially stronger and more pleasurable.
+Additionally, there is a higher risk of addiction to marijuana when it is laced with fentanyl, since the effects are potentially stronger and more pleasurable.

 Signs of Fentanyl Overdose

-Within 15 to 20 minutes after consuming weed, the user will feel whether or not it has been laced because the immediate side effects feel different than pure weed.
+Within 15 to 20 minutes after consuming weed, it is obvious whether or not it has been laced because the immediate side effects are different to those of pure weed.

-Overdose from fentanyl (and therefore the symptoms of laced weed) typically include:
+Symptoms of a fentanyl overdose (and therefore the symptoms of laced weed) typically include:

-Eventually, one’s heartbeat can slow so much that it stops altogether.
+Eventually, one’s heartbeat can slow to the point that that it stops altogether.
 If it appears as though someone has overdosed on fentanyl, it is vital to get them to the nearest emergency room immediately.

 Preventing Overdose on Fentanyl-Laced Weed

-It is important to educate yourself on the dangers of laced marijuana and remain vigilant when obtaining it so that you can protect yourself from unknowingly consuming deadly fentanyl.
+It is important to educate yourself on the dangers of laced marijuana and remain vigilant when obtaining it, so that you can protect yourself from unknowingly consuming deadly fentanyl in weed.

 Here are a few safety strategies to implement if you have concerns about overdose: